mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   conflict of the faculties* on the relationship between theology and philosophy.
 In 1797 he amplified his moral system in *The metaphysics of morals*.

+## Johann Gottlieb Fichte (1762–1814)

+* Fichte's philosophical reputation rests on his *Wissenschaftslehre* of 1804.
+He saw the task of philosophy in Kantian terms as providing a transcendental account of the possibility of experience.
+Such an account could start either from pure objectivity (the thing in itself) or free subjectivity (‘the I’).
+The former would be the path of dogmatism and the latter the path of idealism.
+Fichte rejected the Kantian solution to the Kantian problem, and abandoned any notion of a thing-in-itself.
+He sought to derive the whole of consciousness from the free experience of the thinking subject.
+Thus he made himself the uncompromising originator of German idealism.

+## Friedrich Wilhelm Joseph (von) Schelling (1775–1854)

+* Schelling went on to develop his own less uncompromising form of idealism, a ‘Nature Philosophy’, according to which an initial absolute gives rise to two co-equal principles existing side by side: a spiritual consciousness and a physical nature.
+S.'s system is rich but difficult and his works are not much read nowadays in anglophone countries.
+In most histories of philosophy S. is presented as a bridge between the idealism of Fichte and that Hegel, who collaborated with him as editor of a philosophical journal at Jena in 1802-3.